 In His wisdom, God likewise brings experiential knowledge of His supernatural means of healing to His humbled and feeble servants so that no one may boast, and He gets all the glory (see 1Corinthians 1:18-31).
-The spiritual roots behind our diseases are discerned spiritually – they cannot be taught otherwise.
+The sinful roots behind many diseases are discerned spiritually – they cannot be taught otherwise.
 God Himself reveals them to believers who ask, seek, and knock knowing that their heavenly Father has promised to answer and reveal such pearls of wisdom (Matthew 7:7-11).
 We have not received the spirit of the world but the Spirit who is from God, that we may understand what God has freely given us.
 (1 Corinthians 2:12).

 And we know His exceedingly great pleasure in us this very moment as we heed His call to repent and be healed, so His glorious Son may be unveiled within us for all to see….

-I suggest that we now deliberately pause to consider each of the following strongholds of sin, asking the Lord to show us which ones might be spiritual roots of diseases that afflict us individually.
+I suggest that we now deliberately pause to consider each of the following strongholds of sin, asking the Lord to show us which ones might cause diseases that afflict us individually.
 We pray to be sensitive and responsive to His conviction while resting assured that there is no condemnation for those of us in Christ Jesus, who do not live according to the sinful nature but according to the Spirit (Ro.
 8:1).
 Afterwards, let’s thank God for the revelation, confess our sins both to Him and to an accountability partner, pray to receive His grace, and then BE healed by the Lord who already healed us 2,000 years ago!